FazeFlynn/SPM-Class/readme.md

 - **Blockchain**: Distributed ledger technology that enables secure, decentralized systems.
 - **Event-Driven Systems**: Architectures that focus on responding to events in real-time, often seen in IoT and real-time analytics applications.

 ---

-### **Lecture 10: Object-Oriented Design (OOD)**

-#### 1. **Object-Oriented Designing Concepts**
-- **Object-Oriented Design (OOD)** is a design paradigm based on the concept of "objects", which are instances of classes that encapsulate both data and behavior.
-- **Key Principles**:
-  - **Encapsulation**: Hiding the internal workings of objects while exposing only necessary functionalities.
-  - **Inheritance**: Allowing a class to inherit properties and behaviors from another class, promoting reusability.
-  - **Polymorphism**: Enabling different classes to be treated as instances of the same class through a common interface.
-  - **Abstraction**: Simplifying complex systems by focusing on high-level operations and hiding unnecessary details.

-#### 2. **Object-Oriented Analysis and Design (OOAD)**
-- **Object-Oriented Analysis (OOA)**: The process of analyzing the problem domain and identifying the key objects and their interactions.
-- **Object-Oriented Design (OOD)**: The process of designing the solution based on the objects identified during analysis, focusing on how the system will be structured and how objects will interact.

-#### 3. **Unified Modeling Language (UML)**
-- **UML** is a standardized language for modeling software systems.
-It provides graphical notation for specifying, visualizing, constructing, and documenting software system artifacts.
-- **Key UML Diagrams**:
-  - **Class Diagram**: Represents the structure of a system, showing its classes, attributes, and relationships.
-  - **Use Case Diagram**: Shows interactions between users (actors) and the system.
-  - **Sequence Diagram**: Describes the sequence of events in a particular use case.
-  - **State Diagram**: Depicts the states an object can be in and how it transitions between those states.

----

-### **Lecture 11: Design Patterns in Software**

-#### 1. **Understanding and Applying Established Solutions to Recurring Design Problems**
-- **Design Patterns** are reusable solutions to common software design problems.
-They represent best practices distilled from years of experience.
-- Patterns provide standardized approaches that increase efficiency, flexibility, and maintainability.

-#### 2. **Common Design Patterns**
-- **Creational Patterns**:
-  - **Singleton**: Ensures that a class has only one instance and provides a global point of access to it.
-  - **Factory Method**: Defines an interface for creating objects but allows subclasses to alter the type of objects created.
-  - **Abstract Factory**: Creates families of related objects without specifying their concrete classes.
-- **Structural Patterns**:
-  - **Adapter**: Allows incompatible interfaces to work together by providing a wrapper around one of the interfaces.
-  - **Decorator**: Adds functionality to an object dynamically without altering its structure.
-- **Behavioral Patterns**:
-  - **Observer**: Defines a one-to-many dependency between objects, so when one object changes state, all its dependents are notified.
-  - **Strategy**: Defines a family of algorithms and allows them to be interchangeable at runtime.

-#### 3. **Reusability and Maintainability**
-- **Reusability**: Design patterns allow developers to reuse well-established solutions, which reduces the time and effort required to solve common problems.
-- **Maintainability**: Well-applied patterns make code more modular, readable, and easier to maintain over time.

----
----